astroash/ws-error-handling-for-users/README.md

 We build web apps for users, so in this workshop we're going to take a user centered approach to error handling.

-To model this approach we are going to edit a simple site that has a form to allows users to sign up by entering their name, username, and password.
+To model this approach we are going to edit a simple site with a form that allows users to sign up by entering their details.
 We are going to break our user centered error handling into 3 parts:
 - informing our users of errors
-- validating data on the frontend
+- validating data to avoid errors
 - handling errors on our server _to inform our users_

 ## Displaying error messages 🚨